Dakota Johnson: 1999–2014: Beginnings

 In 1999, Johnson made her film debut in Crazy in Alabama, where she and her half-sister Stella Banderas played daughters to their real-life mother, Melanie Griffith.
-The film was directed by her ex-stepfather, Antonio Banderas.
-In 2006, she was chosen as Miss Golden Globe 2006, where she served as the first second-generation Miss Golden Globe in the Globes' history.
+The film was directed by Antonio Banderas and was based on the 1993 novel by Mark Childress.
+In 2006, she was chosen as Miss Golden Globe, where she served as the first second-generation Miss Golden Globe in the Globes' history.

-In 2006, Johnson signed with IMG Models.
+That same year, Johnson signed with IMG Models.
 Though acting is her primary work, she has since modeled for MANGO brand's jeans line in 2009 and shot the "Rising Star" campaign for Australian fashion label Wish in 2011.

 After graduating from high school, Johnson took acting classes with teacher Tom Todoroff until 2008.
 She signed with the William Morris Agency and started her acting career.
-She appeared in a minor role as Amelia Ritter in the Oscar-nominated hit film The Social Network (2010), directed by David Fincher.
-She had a small role in the fantasy film Beastly (2011), followed by So Yong Kim's drama For Ellen (2012) opposite Paul Dano and Jon Heder, about a struggling musician in the midst of a custody battle.
-Also in 2012, she had roles in Christopher Neil's independent comedy Goats, portraying a student at a prep school; Nicholas Stoller's romantic comedy The Five-Year Engagement; and the comedy 21 Jump Street.
-She also played the female lead in Chris Nelson's film Date and Switch written by Alan Yang.
+She had a minor role in David Fincher's biographical film The Social Network (2010).
+She had a small role in the fantasy film Beastly (2011).
+Johnson starred in So Yong Kim's drama For Ellen (2012), alongside Paul Dano and Jon Heder.
+The film is about a struggling musician in the midst of a custody battle.
+Also in 2012, she played a student at a prep school in Christopher Neil's independent comedy Goats.
+Johnson starred in Nicholas Stoller's romance film The Five-Year Engagement and the comedy 21 Jump Street.
+She had a leading role for Chris Nelson's film Date and Switch.

-In March 2012, Johnson was cast as Kate in the Fox comedy series Ben and Kate, marking her television debut.
-The show was canceled on January 25, 2013, after one season.
-Johnson quickly resumed her film career, with a small role in Need for Speed (2014).
+In March 2012, Johnson had a leading role in the Fox comedy television series Ben and Kate.
+It was canceled on January 25, 2013, after one season.
+Johnson continued acting in films, with a small role in Need for Speed (2014).
 In 2013, she had a role as one of the new hires on the series finale episode of the NBC comedy series The Office.